-4.6.
-KPIs on upscaling, replication and governance
+4.6 KPIs on upscaling, replication and governance

 We view upscaling and replication as a key objective of ATELIER because the performance of the PED demonstrations is less relevant if they cannot be upscaled (grow in size) or replicated in the same or in other cities.
 Governance is a critical aspect of the enabling environment for upscaling and replication, and we, therefore, include it in this evaluation domain.
 We define governance as following: the set of policy, regulatory, administrative and communication interventions available to the public sector to achieve an overarching strategic target.
 We focus on governance at city level by the city administration, but include essential governance at EU, national and local level, as these levels strongly either support city level governance or restrict it.
-Examples are energy market regulation, which is set at EU and national level, and the ownership and governance models for a specific PEDs, which is to a large extent not under the control of the city administration.
+Examples are energy market regulation, which is set at EU and national level, and the ownership and governance models for specific PEDs, which is to a large extent not under the control of the city administration.

-As such, input to the monitoring of these KPIs is provided by several ATELIER WPs:
+As such, input to the monitoring of these KPIs is provided by several ATELIER activities:

-- WP2 City vision 2025 provides strategic framework and targets, and addresses the upscaling and replicability at city level - WP3 Innovation Ateliers will address the regulatory framework
+• Definition of LHC visions for 2025, which provides strategic framework and targets, and addresses the upscaling and replicability at city level